Nobber: Greenway

-A major phase of the Navan to Kingscourt Greenway was developed and opened for the Nobber locality in Summer 2020.
+A major phase of the Navan-to-Kingscourt Greenway was developed and opened for the Nobber locality in summer 2020.
+This was the first phase of what later became "Boyne Valley to Lakelands Greenway".
 This follows the track of the old railway line from Navan to Kingscourt.
-This extends from Spiddeal at the south of the village extending toward, but not yet reaching Kilmainhamwood.
+This extends from Spiddeal at the south of the village extending toward Kilmainhamwood.

 Bus

 Bus Éireann route 107 links Nobber to Navan and Kingscourt.
 Sillan also provide a link to Navan and Dublin with some buses extending to University College Dublin.
 In the other direction Sillan services provide a link to Kingscourt, Shercock and Cootehill.

 Amenities

-The village has two schools: Nobber National school for primary school children and O'Carolan College which is a comprehensive secondary school.
-The church of Saint John the Baptist is the Roman Catholic church in the centre of the village which also has a fire station, Garda Síochána (police) station.
+The village has two schools: Nobber National school for primary school children and O'Carolan College, which is a comprehensive secondary school.
+The church of Saint John the Baptist is the Roman Catholic church in the centre of the village, which also has a fire station, Garda Síochána (police) station.

 In July 2016 the George Eogan Cultural Centre was opened by the President of Ireland, Mr Michael D. Higgins in Nobber in the old Protestant Church.